dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/graghql.md

 }
 ```

-To use a `query` that requires [query variables](https://graphql.org/learn/queries/#variables): add a key-value pair to the `metadata` map wherein every key corresponding to a query variable is the variable name prefixed with `variable:`
+To use a `query` that requires [query variables](https://graphql.org/learn/queries/#variables), add a key-value pair to the `metadata` map, wherein every key corresponding to a query variable is the variable name prefixed with `variable:`

 ```golang
 in := &dapr.InvokeBindingRequest{